gatk-workflows/gatk4-data-processing/README.md

   - files must pass validation by ValidateSamFile
   - reads are provided in query-sorted order
   - all reads must have an RG tag
+- Reference index files must be in the same directory as source (e.g. reference.fasta_index in the same directory as reference.fasta)

 #### Outputs :
 - A clean BAM file and its index, suitable for variant discovery analyses.